mossbee/twin_dcal_new_new/idea.md

 - For Kaggle, API key is in Kaggle kaggle secrets, in WANDB_API_KEY variable.
 The entity name is hunchoquavodb-hanoi-university-of-science-and-technology.

 ### More information:
-- Kaggle training will time out every 12 hours, so model checkpoint should be performed every 5 epoch, and the training should be able to resume from checkpoint.
-Do not upload checkpoint to WanDB, just metrics.
+- Model checkpoint should be performed every 5 epoch.
+- There should be two option: fresh training or resume training from checkpoint.
-- This repo will be push to GitHub, with all .json file and the training script should load all those data infor json files from the repo itself.
-On Kaggle, we clone the repo through:
+- This repo will be push to GitHub, with all .json file containing dataset information.
+On Kaggle, we clone the repo from Github:

 ```Kaggle
 !git clone "https://github.com/github_name/this_repo.git"
 ```

-and run:
+and training:

 ```python
 import os